oconnor663/jacko.io/posts/snooze.md

 }
 ```

-Invisible deadlocks are bad, but what's worse is that it's hard to describe
+Deadlocks are bad, but what's worse is that it's hard to pinpoint exactly what
-what exactly these examples are doing wrong.[^chilling] Is `foo` broken?[^no]
+these examples have done wrong.[^chilling] Is `foo` broken?
+Are `select!`
-Are `select!` and buffered streams broken?
-Are these programs "holding them
+and buffered streams broken?
+Are these programs "holding them wrong"?
-wrong"?

 [^chilling]: "There's no one abstraction, construct, or programming pattern we
     can point to here and say 'never do this'."<br>
     \- [_Futurelock_][futurelock]

-[^no]: No, `foo` is not broken.
+Rather than jumping straight into answering those questions,[^answers] I want

-I want to answer those questions with a different question: Why don't we have
+to ask an entirely different question: Why don't we have deadlocks like these
-these problems when we use regular locks and threads?
+when we use regular locks and threads?

+[^answers]: No, no, yes, and it's complicated.

 ## Threads